aws-powertools/powertools-lambda-python/docs/quickstart.md

                 Description: "API Gateway endpoint URL for Prod stage for Hello World function"
                 Value: !Sub "https://${ServerlessRestApi}.execute-api.${AWS::Region}.amazonaws.com/Prod/hello/"
     ```
-In this example, two `hello_name` and `hello` methods were added side by side.
-We added the 'Router' class which allows us to record the method that should be called when the specific request arrives.
+In this example, two `hello_name` and `hello` methods were added.
+We added the `Router` class which allows us to record the method that should be called when the specific request arrives.
 We created the instance and added the configuration with the mapping of the processing methods and the http query method.
 In the lambda handler, we call router instance `get` method to retrieve a reference to the processing method (`hello` or `hello_name`) that will process the query.
 Lastly, we run this method and send the results back to API Gateway.

 This approach allows us to simplify the configuration of our infrastructure since we have added all Gateway API paths in the `HelloWorldFunction` event section.
-The downside of the current approach is that we have to add custom classes and with every new method or path we want to serve, we have to add an explicit configuration.
+The downside is that we need to create custom classes and with every new method or path we want to serve, we have to add an explicit configuration.
 In addition, we need to understand the structure of the API Gateway request events to deduce the requested path and the http method.
-To compensate for this, we use Lambda Powertools.
+Let's see how we can improve it with Powertools.

 === "app.py"